Event-RGB Fusion for Spacecraft Pose Estimation Under Harsh Lighting: Results

 \subsection{On the accuracy object detection without fusion}

 As previously stated in Sec.~\ref{sec:objectdetection} the results below demonstrate the robust performance of object detection through harsh conditions and low-motion using Alg.~\ref{alg:objectdetectionextension}.
-To measure the performance, we computed the intersection-over-union (IoU) score $\xi_{\ell,n}$ of the predicted bounding box $\hat{B}_{\ell,n}$ and the ground-truth bounding box $B_{\ell,n}$ $\forall n\in[1,N_{\ell}]$ and all sequences $\ell$.
+To measure the performance, we computed the intersection-over-union (IoU) score $\xi_{\ell,n}$ of the predicted bounding box $\hat{B}_{\ell,n}$ and the ground-truth bounding box $B_{\ell,n}$ $\forall n\in[1,N_{\ell}]$ on all sequences $\ell$.
 Following this, we computed the mean IoU $\bar{\xi}$ across all sequences $\ell$ as the first metric and also the success rate of the IoU, $\Xi$, similar to the mean average precision score commonly used for object detection tasks~\cite{wu2022iouloss}.
-In our case we calculate $\Xi$ according to the number of instances where $\xi_{\ell,n}>0.5$ as below:
+An IoU score of greater than 0.5 generally indicates a successful detection~\cite{neuripsiou2021}, therefore, we calculate $\Xi$ according to the number of instances greater than the threshold $\lambda=0.5$ in Eq.~\ref{eq:detectionsuccess}:

 We quantify these two metrics in Table~\ref{tab:objectdetectionresults} for three variants: RGB-only detector trained on $(\cS^{rgb}_{\cC},B^s_{\cC})$ and tested on $\bI^{rgb}_{\ell}$, event-only detector trained on $(\cS^{event}_{\cC},B^s_{\cC})$ and tested on $\bI^{event}_{\ell}$, and lastly, the proposed method of using event-only with the Alg.~\ref{alg:objectdetectionextension} extension.
 The quantified results show that the proposed event-only fusion-less method performs the best with $\Xi=0.91$ and is sufficiently able to detect the satellite object in the frame for most instances.
 The only case where the algorithmic extension of Alg.~\ref{alg:objectdetectionextension} will suffer is when the low or no motion is at the start of the sequence.
 In that scenario, the object detection score for the event channel will be low and the chaser can default to $\bI^{rgb}_{\ell}$, which according to the RGB-only column in Table~\ref{tab:objectdetectionresults} still shows a high $\Xi$ of 0.8.